David-Manniche/TheMarket/readme.txt

     => 045241 - admin> reviews> filters> review for filter suggestion is not working => 042957 - Seller >> when we import any file then sometimes "error occured " gets display.
     => 045510 - Admin dashboard - Threshold products listing
+    => 045435 - android- wallet> add money> transfer bank and pay at store option are coming

 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.